10 of the Best Movies to Watch on Veterans Day

 George C. Scott’s opening monologue as General Patton, delivered in front of an enormous American flag, remains one of the most iconic images in film.
 Scott won the Best Actor Oscar for his riveting portrayal of the notorious general, but famously refused to accept the award.
 His performance is noted for capturing Patton’s passion and aggression.
 The opening speech, both rousing and controversial, suggests the difficult stakes faced in battle and the grit of America’s fighting spirit.
 Both flawed and heroic, Patton epitomized the heart of war, and showed it was just as brave to fight as it was to be speak your mind unabashedly.

 Oliver Stone’s stirring war drama changed the way Americans thought about the Vietnam war by taking them inside its brutal realities.
 Charlie Sheen plays a naive college boy who enlists and finds himself in way over his head.
 Ultimately, Platoon gave audiences a window into both Vietnam and the experiences of the vets who fought and died there.
 Willem Dafoe as Sergeant Elias epitomizes the honor and integrity of a good man in the midst of violence and chaos.
 The iconic image of Elias with raised arms captures the tragedy and sacrifice of the men he represents.
-(When this veteran’s son went to Vietnam with questions about his father’s past, he discovered something completely unexpected.)

 ‘Courage Under Fire’ (1996)